toxmail/toxmail/README.rst

     $ make build

-Once all the dependencies are pulled and build, you can run the server with **toxmail**::
+Once all the dependencies are pulled and built, you can run the server with **toxmail**::

     $ bin/toxmail --tox-data bob